mojolicious/mojo/README.md

 app->start;
 ```

-  To run this example with the built-in development web server just put the code into a file and start it with `morbo`.
+  To run the example with the built-in development web server, just put the code into a file and start it with `morbo`.

     $ morbo hello.pl
     Web application available at http://127.0.0.1:3000

+  Test it with any HTTP client you prefer.

     $ curl http://127.0.0.1:3000/
     I ♥ Mojolicious!